 Mr. Harton serves as Chairman of the Board, President and Chief Executive Officer of United and as Chairman of the Board and Chief Executive Officer of the Bank.
 Mr. Harton joined United in 2012 as Chief Operating Officer.
 In 2015, he was named President and elected to the Board of both United and the Bank.
 Mr. Harton was named Chief Executive Officer of the Bank in 2017 and was named Chief Executive Officer of United in 2018.
-Mr. Harton was named Chief Executive Officer of the Board of both United and the Bank in 2018.
-Mr. Harton was named Chief Executive Officer of the Board of both United and the Bank in 2019.
+Mr. Harton was named Chairman of the Board of both United and the Bank in 2019.
 Mr. Harton served as President of the Bank until 2021.